Testing Self-Hosted, Re-Trained LLMs Using Okareo: A Practical Guide

 September 10, 2024

-If you work with LLMs, you need to evaluate their output whenever they change, so you can be sure they will continue to produce acceptable results.
+If you work with large language models (LLMs), you need to evaluate their output whenever they change, so you can be sure they will continue to produce acceptable results.

 Learn how to do automated LLM testing using Okareo.
 We explain how to use Okareo to evaluate self-hosted re-trained LLMs, and cover core concepts.